jwodder/labelmaker/README.md

 - `make` — Create or update a single label

-Each command takes an argument or option for indicating what GitHub repositories to operate on.
+Each subcommand takes an argument or option for indicating what GitHub repositories to operate on.
 A repository can be specified in the form `OWNER/NAME` (or, when `OWNER` is the authenticated user, just `NAME`) or as a GitHub repository URL.
-If no repository is specified on the command line, then the current directory must belong to a Git repository whose `origin` remote points to a GitHub repository; `labelmaker` will operate on this remote repository.
+If no repository is supplied, then the current directory must belong to a Git repository whose `origin` remote points to a GitHub repository; `labelmaker` will operate on this remote repository.

 Global Options
 --------------